-Download the AHA Guidelines on-the-go Mobile App and stay up-to-date no matter where you are.
-Actionable at the point of care, users will be able to retrieve relevant content while also having access to additional support details and evidence.
+Download the AHA Guidelines on-the-go mobile app and stay up-to-date no matter where you are.
+Actionable at the point of care, users can retrieve relevant content and access additional support details and evidence.

-- Download for iPhone/iOS - Download for Android
+- Download for iPhone/iOS. - Download for Android.